rajagopal067/coding-challenge/README.md

 sample_tweets.txt in tweet_input folder is the  first 20 lines of tweets.txt

-I put the outputs of tweets_cleaned.py and average_degree.py in tweet_output folder
+sample_tweets_cleaned.txt is output of tweets_cleaned.py on sample_tweets.txt

-with names sample_tweets_cleaned.txt and sample_tweets_avg_degree.txt.
+similarly, sample_tweets_avg_degree.txt is output of average_degree.py on sample_tweets.txt